evildmp/C-is-for-Camera/docs/explanation.rst

 * The button should admit of a half-press.
 * The exposure indicator should not show a value in manual mode.
 * The self-timer.
-* The self-test batter lamp.
+* The self-test battery lamp.
 * Intermediate film speeds need to be selectable.
-* In A mode, you should not be able to release the shutter if the exposure is not within bounds.
 * Only exposed frames should be spoiled by opening the back at the wrong time.
 * If you drop the camera, it might damage it.